 We expanded our brand and began to reposition Kimberly beyond nutrition.
 We entered into several other verticals including: yoga, spirituality, meditation and many other aspects of creating beauty from the inside out.
 As Kimberly’s awareness grew, she teamed up with influencer, Deepak Chopra, for their 4th book Radical Beauty.

 We even added physical products to our growing list of moneymakers.
 We created a subscription model for her supplements with over 1,500 members, and sold thousands of yoga dvds, high end saunas, yoga workshops, and many other products.

 We installed a robust and powerful marketing platform and worked with expert copywriters to formulate content that evoked emotions, gentle, kind, and persuasive sales.
 We talked about her world travels and her adventures–turning them into entertaining, educational stories.
 Retelling her life’s experiences through story format helped people connect with her on a deeper level, and understand who she really was.

 There were a lot of pieces to the puzzle of running Beauty Detox, and a lot of careful prep work went into coordinating her brand and strategy.
-It was like being the orchestra conductor, where I would empower our virtual team, to effectively play (engage) each instrument (tactics), in a specific order (music score), in order to create a wonderful listening experience (fully integrated brand strategy).
+It was like being the orchestra conductor, where I would empower our virtual team, to effectively play (engage) each instrument (tactics), following a musical score (sequence of action), in order to create a wonderful listening experience (fully integrated brand growth strategy).
 This required mastery in being able to utilize our minds, hearts, and hands.